verhagen/vagrant-nginx/README.md

 		    default: Are you sure you want to destroy the 'default' VM? [y/N] y ==> default: Destroying VM and associated drives...
 		$

+	The guest system is removed now, see also VirualBox.

 - Check if there are git changes